Germoe/hit-predictor/project_report.md

 At the core of this challenge lies the urge to create a better understanding of what intrinsic music features contribute to the popularity of certain music pieces (source).
 This would allow us a deeper understanding of the components of popularity in music.

 Now, there are certainly those cynic voices that will claim that popular music is only created through celebrity and marketing.
-To some extend that's likely true, extrinsic factors shouldn't be dismissed outright, they probably have an impact on the ability for a song to become a hit.
+To some extend that's likely true, extrinsic factors shouldn't be dismissed outright, they probably have an impact on the ability for a song to become a Hit.
 Otherwise, it would be unlikely to see continuous investments into marketing and brand building.

 However, there are claims of a relationship between some intrinsic music features and their popularity (source).
 For example, songs that have many repetitions tend to enjoy elevated popularity (source).
 There's also a case to be made that familiarity plays a factor in popularity (i.e. songs tend to form groups, which we commonly refer to as genres) (source).
 These are just a few examples but we can already see, it's not as far-fetched an idea that the music has intrinsic qualities that qualify it to become a Hit.
 At least to some extent we should be able to understand whether a song is a possible Hit or not by looking at its characteristics.